Home | About me | Contact | What's new

 Overview

-This freeway serves the northeast corridor and provides access to Fort Sam Houston, Splashtown water park, the AT&T Center and Freeman Coliseum, San Antonio Military Medical Center (formerly Brooke Army Medical Center), the headquarters for IT services company Rackspace, Randolph AFB, Retama Park racetrack, the Forum shopping center, and the cities of Kirby, Windcrest, Live Oak, Converse, Universal City, Selma, and Schertz.
+This freeway serves the northeast corridor and provides access to Joint Base San Antonio Fort Sam Houston and Randolph, Brooke Army Medical Center, the AT&T Center and Freeman Coliseum, Splashtown water park, the headquarters for Rackspace and Randolph Brooks Federal Credit Union, Retama Park racetrack, the Forum and Live Oak Town Center shopping centers, a significant portion of the region's warehouse space, and the suburban cities of Kirby, Windcrest, Live Oak, Converse, Universal City, Selma, and Schertz.
 The route is entirely urban and suburban and the majority of the adjacent land use consists of warehouse, light industry, and heavy commercial development.
-This route is also the southern continuation of the San Antonio-Austin Corridor and is part of the so-called "NAFTA Superhighway".
+This route is also the southern continuation of the San Antonio-Austin Corridor, is part of the so-called "NAFTA Superhighway", and is on one leg of the Pan American Highway.

 Roadway details